Learn how ISA helped Sperry pursue non-dilutive funding from NSF and strategic DoD/Federal Agency guidance to accelerate early development.

 ISA services include:

-- Strategic Roadmaps – Strategic roadmaps provide topic-specific information on opportunities that are most relevant to a particular Client’s current and future needs.
-These roadmaps are developed and updated on a quarterly basis (or as needed) to include non-dilutive funding, product pipeline expansion and innovation, visibility and awareness opportunities (e.g., conferences, industry days), and transition/commercialization.
+Strategic Roadmaps – Topic-specific information on opportunities that are most relevant to a particular Client’s current and future needs.
+Roadmaps are developed and updated on a quarterly basis (or as needed) to include non-dilutive funding, product pipeline expansion and innovation, visibility and awareness opportunities (e.g., conferences, industry days), and transition/commercialization information.

-- DoD/Federal Collaborations – Identification of DoD/Federal Agency investigators/collaborators with subject matter expertise in particular clinical, research, or other areas of interest.
+DoD/Federal Collaborations – Identification of DoD/Federal Agency investigators/collaborators with subject matter expertise in clinical medicine, operational medicine, life sciences, research, or other health-related areas of interest.
 Assistance with connecting to DoD and Federal collaborators.

-Advisor Placement – Scientific Advisor placement on Scientific Advisory Boards (SABs)
+Advisor Placement – ISA-trained Scientific Advisor placement on Scientific Advisory Boards (SABs).

 What value add does an ISA-trained Scientific Advisor provide?

-An ISA-trained Scientific Advisor proactively assists with guiding both tactical implementation and the build of strategic processes for your company.
-ISA Scientific Advisors are trained and equipped to effectively capture non-dilutive funding, innovate tech, and accelerate commercialization.
-Our advisors are typically able to generate a large return-on-investment (ROI) that is easily quantifiable and readily observed by the companies they serve.
+An ISA-trained Scientific Advisor proactively assists with guiding both tactical implementation and the strategic build of your technology-focused processes.
+ISA Scientific Advisors are trained and equipped to efficiently navigate DoD/Federal Agencies, effectively capture non-dilutive funding, innovate tech, and accelerate commercialization.
+Our virtual Scientific Advisors can help to generate positive return-on-investment that is easily quantifiable and readily observed for the Clients they serve.

 Are all ISA Scientific Advisors military Veterans?